4paradigm/pafka/README.md

 rather than treat PMem as a normal disk device.
 With careful design and implementation, Pafka can achieve 7.5 GB/s write throughput and 10 GB/s read throughput in terms of single-server performance.

-**Note that this is currently a beta-release.
-We are doing further optimization and testing, and stable versions will be released soon.**

 ## Pafka vs Kafka